 It’s too obvious to begin anywhere but at the Space Needle.
 Erected in 1962 for the World’s Fair, it was the tallest structure west of the Mississippi River at the time.
-There’s an observation deck 520 feet up and a rotating SkyCity Restaurant at 500 feet that makes a 360-degree rotation in 47 minutes.
-Don’t worry about walking up, though, because there are elevators that travel 10 miles per hour and reach the top in 41 seconds.
-The best part?
-Using your ticket to take the SkyHigh selfie!
+There’s an observation deck 520 feet up and a rotating lounge at 500 feet that makes a 360-degree rotation in 47 minutes.
+Don’t worry about walking up, though, because there are elevators that travel 10 miles per hour and reach The Loupe Lounge in 41 seconds.

 While you’re at Pike Place, make it a point to stop by the original Starbucks location, located right outside the market.
 Other than having slightly fancier décor, this Starbucks isn’t much different than your regular shop, but getting a coffee “where it all began” is something you can only experience in Seattle.

 Seattle has plenty of local bars to suit any mood.
 If you want British or Irish pubs, blues clubs, dive bars, college bars, lounges – you name it, Seattle’s got it.

 • Lounges – Bathtub Gin & Co., voted one of Seattle’s Best Lounges by Zagat, is located in Belltown on the city’s waterfront.
 This densely-populated neighborhood is home to trendy restaurants and posh lounges.
 If you’re a gin fan, this bar will make your mouth water.

 • Dive bars – If you prefer low-key venues, check out Shortys, which is one of the best dive bars in Belltown and features a collection of old school arcade games and pinball machines.